Stuttering disorder - symptoms, causes, self-help and treatment

 It's hard to take.
 It's hard to admit.
 We still like looking for causes.
 In reality, subconsciously, we're looking for something that can magically change our speaking back to normal.
 We like to say, "Everything is fine with me.
 Everything is fine with my brain.
 It's just...
 It's just... something!
 If only I could find that something!"
 And we keep analyzing and keep looking for it.

 Looking for causes is great for science.
-For us, it's something that distracts us from really dealing with stuttering.
+For us, people who stutter, it can be something that distracts us from really dealing with stuttering.

 Well, remember the three symptoms, the three elements of stuttering?
 We want 1) to remove speech impediments (the helplessness in front of the speech impediments) and 2) become more open, active and positive about speaking interaction.

 If we do these two, then the tension, this main symptom, gradually disappears.
-The way we've built that tension, the same way we want to build a new state associated with the act of speaking.
+Just as we built that tension over time, the same way we want to build a new state associated with the act of speaking.

 Self-help and stuttering treatment